ashutoshraina/MongoDBDemo/README.md

 MongoDB Demos

-* Demos showing simple querying using the MongoDB C3 driver.
+* Demos showing simple querying using the MongoDB C# driver.
 * Start MongoDb on your machine.
 * Uncomment code in Program.cs and press F5.
 * Code does not have error handling.